New Tools and Frameworks

 Upscaling Smart Local Energy Systems (SLES) is vital for the successful roll-out of renewable energies.
 Upscaling refers to an increase in scale or capabilities of an existing SLES, the replication of one system in another place or the integration of different systems.
 To realise the potential of SLES, we must understand what drives and what prevents the upscaling of these systems.

-The aim of WP 6.1 is to investigate how barriers prevent the upscaling of SLES and what technological, economic, political, or social context factors can be employed to drive SLES upscaling.
-The plan is to develop a contextual and practical guidance tool for SLES practitioners that will also be used to inform national and local policy.
+This research aimed to investigate how barriers prevent the upscaling of SLES and what technological, economic, political, or social context factors can be employed to drive SLES upscaling.
+We developed a contextual and practical guidance tool for SLES practitioners that will also be used to inform national and local policy.

-Firstly, it was observed that the pathways were not mutually exclusive.
+The pathways were not mutually exclusive.
 A particular SLES project may feature one or more of the pathways.
-Further, SLES practitioners identified four dominant pathways: Two ‘set-up’ pathways namely the Local Authority and the Case Study pathways and two ‘upscaling’ pathways namely the Economic Competitiveness and Grid Technology pathways.
+SLES practitioners identified four dominant pathways: Two ‘set-up’ pathways namely the Local Authority and the Case Study pathways and two ‘upscaling’ pathways, namely the Economic Competitiveness and Grid Technology pathways.

 The Local Authority Pathway is typically set up by a ‘local authority’, driven by international and national policies which translate to local institutional priorities and preferences.